 Canadian prepping is a bit different from that of our southern cousins in ways other than the obvious (Second Amendment).
-This article is a personal view on what makes Canadian prepping different from the States.
-Obviously there are many similarities but for those thinking of bugging out to Canada these brief ideas might help.
+This article is a personal view of what makes Canadian prepping different from the States.
+Obviously, there are many similarities but for those thinking of bugging out to Canada, these brief ideas might help.
 So what are the major differences and what can all North American preppers take from us northern types?

 Guns and ammo are not common

 Yes, you can get armed but most do not.
 Certainly, automatic machine guns are very rare though hunting rifles are very common.
 Knives, air rifles, slingshots, and bows designed for hunting rather than killing are usual.
 Lone wolf type prepping is uncommon with many local groups that are very active socially.